 Most counselors specialize in a specific population, such as children, families, or people with mental health issues.
 Although the occupations listed below generally require a master's degree, earning your bachelor's in counseling represents an important first step towards getting your counseling license.
 With a bachelor's degree, you can often find work providing support and assistance to certified counselors.

 School and career counselors help students achieve academic success by offering counseling for emotional, social, and mental problems.
 These professionals work in K-12 schools and other educational settings.
 Career counselors serve in career centers, colleges, and private practice to help individuals find employment.

-Counselors who specialize in substance abuse, behavioral disorders, and mental health help clients learn to live healthy and happy lives.
+Counselors who specialize in substance use, behavioral disorders, and mental health help clients learn to live healthy and happy lives.
 These professionals work in community health centers, hospitals, and private practice.
-Some employers only require a bachelor’s degree for work in substance abuse.
+Some employers only require a bachelor's degree for work relating to addiction.

 Rehabilitation counselors help those with physical and mental disabilities live as independently as possible.
 Professionals develop treatment plans, locate resources, and advocate for client rights.
 Rehabilitation counselors also help clients find jobs and housing.
 Many of these counselors work with community rehabilitation centers, youth centers, and senior centers.

 Median Annual Salary: $37,530*

 Therapists specializing in marriage and family help clients work through problems with family members or their spouses.
 Marriage and family therapists use a family-centered approach to help clients identify problems and create strategies to overcome or manage them.
 These professionals also connect clients to other resources, maintain files and records, and coordinate treatment between facilities.

 How to Choose a Bachelor's in Counseling Program